I’d like to take a moment to welcome you to Terminations Remembered.

 I am so sorry that you find yourself here, making this difficult choice and walking this unimaginable path.
 Deciding to terminate a pregnancy for medical reasons is a journey unlike any other.

-The experience of a loss of this kind is something that is incredibly difficult and parents need to be able to find support groups, someone to talk with, have stories to read, and simply have others to talk to so this isn’t such an isolating road.
+The experience of a loss of this kind is something that is incredibly difficult and comes with unique grief.
+Parents need to be able to find support groups, someone to talk with, have stories to read, and simply have others to talk to so this isn’t such an isolating road.

-Over time, I hope to change the message of judgement that we seem to all encounter.
+Over time, I hope to change the message of judgement that we seem to all encounter when it comes to termination for medical reasons.
 I hope to provide a safe place to find support, a place to honor our babies, and a voice to break the silence on this topic.

 I hope to provide a place of support from that first initial scan telling you there might be something wrong in the pregnancy, to the birth via induction or D&E, through to being pregnant with your rainbow baby (if that’s the case), and even in the many years following, as the grief of losing a child is something that never gets easier.